 THE LARGEST ACCELERATOR FOR SATELLITE NAVIGATION

-On 7 November 2017, the top 10 ESNC winners were invited to the exclusive E-GNSS Accelerator Bootcamp in line with the European Space Week in Tallinn, Estonia.
+On 4 December 2018, the top 10 Galileo Masters winners were invited to the exclusive E-GNSS Accelerator Bootcamp in line with the European Space Week in Marseille, France.
 In front of a high-ranking expert panel the candidates presented how further incubation services would enable them to accelerate their business ideas and to start real commercial ventures.
-The top three candidates received incubation and acceleration packages worth EUR 62,000 each to complement business incubation at their preferred incubation centre of the ESNC network all across Europe.
+The top four candidates received incubation and acceleration packages worth EUR 62,000 each to complement business incubation at their preferred incubation centre of the Galileo Masters network all across Europe.

-Find out more about the agenda of this very first bootcamp of its kind here.
+Find out more about the agenda of this bootcamp here.